EckoTan0804/CoolWeather/README.md

 # CoolWeather
-A leghtweight Android weather App
+A lightweight Android App for weather forecast.
+Suitable for Android 4.0 or higher version.